The Samsung Galaxy Note 10 could feature a 64MP rear camera

 Soon, the 48MP camera on the back of your handset won't be the highest resolution snapper found on a smartphone.
 This morning, Samsung unveiled a 64MP Samsung ISOCELL Bright GW1 sensor with a pixel size of 0.8μm, the smallest available in the market right now.
 In addition, Samsung has also introduced a 48MP version, the ISOCELL Bright GM2.
 This too carries a pixel size of 0.8μm giving Samsung a range of sensors from 20MP to 64MP in its 0.8μm lineup.
 The Samsung ISOCELL technology was first introduced by Samsung back in 2013.
 The company unveiled a 1.0μm-pixel image sensor in 2015 and a 0.9μm-pixel sensor in 2017.
 The smaller pixel sizes allow manufacturers to build smaller camera modules or squeeze more pixels into current designs, allowing users to experience high-quality photography.

-Galaxy Note 10 will NOT have a 64MPUPDATE: Tipster IceUniverse (@universeIce) tweets this afternoon that the Samsung
+UPDATE: Tipster IceUniverse (@universeIce) tweets this afternoon that the Samsung Galaxy Note 10 will NOT have a 64MP

 Either sensor could be used for the upcoming Samsung Galaxy Note 10